 Labor Trafficking

 Nebraska Revised Statute 28-830 specifically addresses labor trafficking in the state of Nebraska as knowingly recruiting, enticing, harboring, transporting, providing, or obtaining by any means or attempting to recruit, entice, harbor, transport, provide, or obtain by any means a person 18 years of age or older intending or knowing that the person will be subjected to forced labor or services.
+Under these provisions, a person who hired a trafficker to provide them with domestic labor can also be charged and held criminally responsible for labor trafficking.

-At the federal level, it’s a crime to knowingly obtain the labor or services of another person by actual or threatened force or physical restraint, actual or threatened serious harm, including making threats toward a third party, actual or threatened abuse of law or legal process, or a scheme, plan or pattern intended to cause a person to believe that he or she would suffer serious harm or physical restraint if the victim did not perform these services.
+At the federal level, it’s a crime to knowingly obtain the labor or services of another person by actual or threatened force or physical restraint, actual or threatened serious harm, including making threats toward a another, actual or threatened abuse of law or legal process, or a scheme, plan or pattern intended to cause a person to believe that he or she would suffer serious harm or physical restraint if the person did not perform these services.
 This could include the threat of living in squalid conditions, isolation from others, or the threat of law enforcement or immigration agency involvement, and possible violence.

 It is also a crime to knowingly destroy, conceal, remove, confiscate, or possess another person’s government-issued documents, including identification, immigration papers, passports, or any other documentation intended to restrict their freedom by preventing them from moving or traveling in order to maintain their labor or services for trafficking purposes.